-The e-Learning Team, in LTEO, works closely with academic departments and professional services to provide support for the effective use of technology to enhance learning, teaching and assessment.
+The e-Learning Team, in CLT, works closely with academic departments and professional services to provide support for the effective use of technology to enhance learning, teaching and assessment.
 Our work is aligned to the University's Education Strategy.

 - Online Marking and Feedback - 1 July 2016